 Call today to see if you’re a good fit, as our courses fill up fast!

 Our Basic Training is a 9-day, fully immersed, intense and fun program.
 It is designed to give you the skills and confidence to fly with the best of us.
-Tuition is $1800 and includes:
+Training includes:

 - Equipment use

 - Ground School